 Signal Direction Description

 CDDATASx[127:0] Input Snoop data.

 CDLASTSx Input Snoop data last transfer.

 CDCHECKSUMSx[n:0] Input An optional extension to the CD payload that can transmit checksum or parity information for the data.

-You can configure the width of this signal.
+The width of this signal is IMPLEMENTATION DEFINED.

 CDVALIDSx Input Snoop data is valid.

-CDREADYSx Output The slave interface is ready to accept snoop data.
+CDREADYSx Output When HIGH, indicates that the corresponding slave interface is ready to accept snoop data.